 Requesting Accommodations (Disability Services)

-Services are made available to students with documented needs.
-These include but are not limited to, physical, mental, learning, vision, hearing, or temporary disabilities.
+Reasonable accommodations are determined and made available to qualified students with a disability through an interactive process and analysis of several factors.
+Documented needs include but are not limited to, physical, mental, learning, vision, hearing, or temporary disabilities.
 Accommodations may be provided using the following guidelines:

-1. The Accommodations Coordinator determines the appropriate accommodation on an individual and case-by-case basis after the student has submitted a request form through WebAdvisor or Self-Service, the proper disability documentation from a licensed medical professional has been sent to disabilities@mclennan.edu and verified, and the student has completed an interactive intake appointment with Accommodations.
+1. The Accommodations Coordinator determines the appropriate accommodations on an individual and case-by-case basis after the student follows the steps for requesting accommodations including submitting a request form through Self-Service, providing the appropriate and sufficient disability documentation from a licensed medical professional to disabilities@mclennan.edu for Accommodations (Disability Services) to review, and the student has completed an interactive intake appointment with Accommodations.
 Accepted medical professionals include, but are not limited to: physician, ophthalmologist, optometrist, audiologist, neurologist, orthopedic surgeon or psychiatric professionals, including psychiatrist or psychologist (including school psychologist or other professionals licensed to render a diagnosis).
 Copies of High School 504 or IEP documentation can also be accepted upon review.

 2. Academic accommodations are determined by an analysis of the following factors: